exakat/exakat/docs/Rules.rst

 ########################

-The following methods are protected, and may be used in the current class or any of its children.
+The following protected methods are unused in children class.
+As such, they may be considered for being private.

+Methods reported by this analysis are not used by children, yet they are protected.

 .. code-block:: php

    <?php

-   class foo {
+   class Foo {
        // This method is not used
        protected function unusedBar() {}
        protected function usedInFoo() {}